 Unique Pa-oh People’s clothes

 Black and navy blue are typical colors of Pa-oh people.
 Pa-oh men’s traditional outfit includes a turban, a white shirt, black or navy jacket and long black trousers.
 Women tradition outfit comprises five pieces; a blouse, a jacket, a longyi, that covers the knees, a turban and two hair pins.
 All of them pin a Pa-oh flag badge on to their jacket which represents the Zawgyi and Dragon.
-Read more Myanmar holidays
+Read more Myanmar tour

 The Fire Rocket Festival